kirktivan/Group3Activity/readme.md

-# Group Project
+# Group 3 Activity

 ## 📌 Project Overview

-This is a collaborative project developed by a team of four students as part of a Git and GitHub learning activity.
-The objective is to practice using Git branches, pull requests, code reviews, and collaboration workflows on GitHub.

-Each team member had a specific role:
-- **Repo Owner**: Created the repository and managed collaborators.
-- **Feature Developer 1**: Worked on Feature A (`about.md`).
-- **Feature Developer 2**: Worked on Feature B (`contact.md`).
-- **Reviewer/Merger**: Reviewed code, managed pull requests, and prepared the `README.md`.
+Group 3's project revolves around mastering Git and GitHub workflows.
+The goal was to create individual files—`about.md`, `contact.md`, and `bday.md`—each focusing on different personal information.
+These files were developed in separate branches, then reviewed and merged into the main branch.
+The project culminated in a detailed `README.md` that outlines the purpose, structure, and instructions for collaboration.

-The project includes:
+The process involved:
-- Separate feature branches for different tasks
+- Creating feature branches for each file.
-- Pull requests for code review
+- Submitting pull requests for review and feedback.
-- A finalized `main` branch with all features merged
+- Merging changes into the `main` branch for final integration.

+This approach ensured smooth collaboration, version control, and a polished final product.